-I’ve researched this topic, started making money from my own Spotify playlist, and wrote about it all for you here.
+I’ve researched this topic, started making money from my Spotify playlist, and have written about it for you here. 🙂

-The 3 main ways to make money from Spotify playlists are to:
+The three main ways to make money from Spotify playlists are to:

 - Get paid directly from artists for song placements